waynlaw/PlayFrameworkTranslation/manual/detailedTopics/configuration/Configuration.md

 ### HTTP server settings in `application.conf`

 In `run` mode the HTTP server part of Play starts before the application has been compiled.
 This means that the HTTP server cannot access the `application.conf` file when it starts.
 If you want to override HTTP server settings while using the `run` command you cannot use the `application.conf` file.
 Instead, you need to either use system properties or the `devSettings` setting shown above.
 An example of a server setting is the HTTP port.
-Other server settings can be seen [[here|ProductionConfiguration#Server-configuration-options]].
+Other server settings can be seen [[here|ProductionConfiguration]].

 ```
 > run -Dhttp.port=1234